 Detection Time of Cocaine And Metabolism in the Body

-Cocaine (benzoylmethylecgonine) is a highly addictive stimulant abused by several different routes of administration, which include intravenous, oral, intranasal, and inhalation (smoking).
+Cocaine (benzoylmethylecgonine) is a highly addictive stimulant used by several different routes of administration, which include intravenous, oral, intranasal, and inhalation (smoking).
 Cocaine is a white powder that goes by names such as coke, blow, snow and powder.

 When cocaine is used, it binds to the plasma cells in the blood and is distributed to the brain, liver, heart and other organs.
 The liver metabolizes cocaine into a metabolite known as benzoylecgonine, which is detectable in the urine from three days to several weeks after use.